zer0master/pyyaml-flatten-lists-tag/README.md

 `unittest` is used out of laziness (and a desire to keep dependencies and setup minimal), and the build target is the default.

+## Future
+These are slated for implementation:
+* upload (with a custom target like a self-hosted PyPi or Artifactory host)
+* shakedown of the metadata (likely suspect as of this writing